I don’t write code by hand anymore. And no, I’m not exaggerating.

 Claude Code is Anthropic’s terminal-native AI coding assistant built on top of Claude (the same model powering claude.ai).
 Unlike traditional code completion tools that suggest snippets as you type, Claude Code operates as an agentic system - meaning it can:

-Think of it as having a senior developer in your terminal who never gets tired, never forgets your coding standards, and can hold 200,000 tokens of context in memory.
+Think of it as having a senior developer in your terminal who never gets tired, never forgets your coding standards, and can hold up to 1 million tokens of context in memory.

 Claude Code launched in February 2025 and reached general availability in May 2025.
-By November 2025, it hit $1 billion in annualized revenue — that’s how fast developers are adopting it.
+It passed $1 billion in annualized revenue before the end of that year - that’s how fast developers adopted it.
+By mid-2026 it’s available in the terminal, a desktop app, VS Code and JetBrains extensions, the web, and even Slack.

 Claude Code vs GitHub Copilot vs ChatGPT vs Cursor - Quick Comparison

-Before we dive in, let’s address the elephant in the room.
+Before diving in, let’s address the elephant in the room.
 You’ve probably used GitHub Copilot, ChatGPT, or heard about Cursor.
 How does Claude Code stack up?

 My honest take: